 Skip to Main Content

-North Texas Now @ UNT Frisco
+North Texas NOW! @ UNT at Frisco

 Primary Sources

 In addition to newspapers, UNT Library has government documents, a digital archive of Texas history, and special collections that can be used for primary research.
 Information about each collection is listed below.
-Please note that both some service desks and branch locations maybe closed to patrons due to COVID-19.

 Government Documents Collections

 The Government Documents Department is responsible for the following collections, which are located at the Sycamore Library.
-The Sycamore Library is currently closed to patron.
-Items maybe requested for pick at Willis Library or for delivery (Distance Learners Only).

 • U.S. Federal Documents